-Elephant Dome and Snake Dome are the names of two rock formations in the Real Hidden Valley area of Joshua Tree National Park's, California.
+Elephant Dome and Snake Dome are the names of two rock formations in the Real Hidden Valley area of Joshua Tree National Park, California.

 List of Select Routes

 select routes of Elephant Dome and Snake Dome

 From the western entrance to Joshua Tree National Park drive on Park Boulevard for about nine miles to a major rock formation called “Intersection Rock.”
 Intersection Rock is a major landmark on the north side of Park Boulevard with ample parking for visitors and climbers alike.
 This rock, true to its name, sit at the cross roads to Hidden Valley Campground, Barker Dam Road and the road to Day use and picnic area.